- HMI panel design

 Who are your clients?
 Who do you develop devices and software for?

-- Manufacturers of DCS/PLC/PAC and data acquisition (DAQ) systems.
+- Manufacturers of DCS / PLC / PAC and data acquisition (DAQ) systems

-- Manufacturers of industrial interface converters.
+- Manufacturers of industrial interface converters

-- Telecom companies focused on industrial networks.
+- Telecom companies focused on industrial networks

-- Manufacturers of elevators, conveyors, and crane manufacturers.
+- Manufacturers of elevators, conveyors, and cranes

-- Manufacturers of CNC and batching systems.
+- Manufacturers of CNC and batching systems

-- Manufacturers of relay automation (RPA, PA, and more).
+- Manufacturers of relay automation (RPA, PA, and more)

-- Developers of mobile robots for various applications.
+- Developers of mobile robots for various applications

-- Manufacturers of air conditioning/cooling systems.
+- Manufacturers of air conditioning / cooling systems

 What is the difference between the IIoT and the standard approach in industrial automation systems and the power sector?

-The standard approach solves certain tasks in the control of industrial processes.
-IIoT is an autonomous predictive system that is usually not directly included in the production process.
-With IIoT, processes can be monitored by measuring the metrics needed for predictive maintenance solutions to make faster decisions at the business level.
-It involves edge processing when data is transmitted to the cloud system, bypassing the transmission level to the PLC and the SCADA system.
+With IIoT, processes can be monitored by measuring the metrics needed for predictive maintenance, enabling faster decisions at the business level.
+It uses edge processing, where data is transmitted to the cloud, bypassing the transmission level to the PLC and SCADA system.

 Why is real-time networking important for industrial automation, and what technologies and tools do we use to achieve this?